sebi06/napari-czann-segment/README.md

 - Use a *.czann file containing the Deep Neural Network (ONNX) for semantic segmentation and metadata
 - Segmentation will be applied per 2D plane for all dimensions
-- Processing larger multi-dimensional images it uses the [cztile] package to chunk the individual 2d arrays using a specific overlap.
+- Processing larger multidimensional images it uses the [cztile] package to chunk the individual 2d arrays using a specific overlap.
-- multi-dimensional images will be processed plane-by-plane
+- multidimensional images will be processed plane-by-plane

 ## What does the plugin NOT do